 If this is the case for you, don’t panic.
 Just politely let your agent know “I currently don’t have the money to invest in new ones right now, but I will be financially secure to do so in a month or two’s time, can we discuss it then?”
 And just ask what it is specifically about the current headshots that aren’t working.
 If it’s something that your representation cannot answer clearly on the spot, then you never know, your agent may feel differently about you getting new headshots when you touch base about it in a month’s time.

 2. Can You Edit an Existing Headshot?

 Let’s say you only got new headshots done less than a few years ago and you really love your headshots.
-But your agent doesn’t think the lighting isn’t right, the colour of your shirt’s working against you, or even say there’s too much airbrushing going on in the shot.
-Easy solve: reach out to the photographer to see if they can edit your existing headshot to follow your agent’s advice whatever it may be.
+But your agent doesn’t think the lighting is right, the colour of your shirt’s working against you, or even say there’s too much editing going on in the shot.
+Easy solve: reach out to the photographer to see if they can edit your existing headshot to follow your agent’s advice.
 This is way cheaper than getting new headshots altogether.
 You still get to use the shots you like and it follows your agent’s suggestion – everyone’s happy!

 Your Appearance Has Substantially Changed Since Your Last Headshots

 As a nice guide as to when you should think about getting new headshots, I was going to put something poetic here about your body completely regenerating all of its cells every seven years.
 But I just looked it up and it turns out it’s a myth; whoever told you that at that party one time didn’t check the medical journals.
 Turns out some of our cells are stuck with us for life.

 So instead I’ll start us off by getting this out of the way:

 Your.
 Appearance.
 Is.
 Supposed.
 To.
 Change.
 And.
 Will.
 Change.